Short Sunderland W3988, Doonbeg, Co. Clare, December 1941

 and were buried locally with military honours."

-The G2/X/0922 file details the events of the days following the crash and the task of dealing with the bodies of the airmen and the making safe of the aircraft wreckage.
+The file details the events of the days following the crash and the task of dealing with the bodies of the airmen and the making safe of the aircraft wreckage.

-201 Squadron RAF were involved in the above events.
-This is
+Royal Air Force records show that on this date the following young airmen of 201 Squadron RAF were involved in the above events.
+This is some of their story.

 F/Lt James Grant FLEMING DFC 40380 (Pilot) (Interned